2023 Best Value Allied Health Services Associate Degree Schools in the New England Region

 University of Maine at Presque Isle did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
 It came in at #9 on the list.
 Located in the rural area of Presque Isle, UMPI is a public school with a small student population.

-Out-of-state tuition fees for undergraduate students at UMPI are $13,520 per year.
+The average tuition and fees for an out-of-state undergraduate student at UMPI are $13,520 a year.

-Berkshire Community College ranked #10 on this year’s Best Value Allied Health Services Associate Degree Schools in the New England Region list.
-Located in the rural area of Pittsfield, BCC is a public college with a small student population.
+With a ranking of #10, Berkshire Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their associate degree.
+Located in the rural area of Pittsfield, BCC is a public school with a small student population.

 Best Allied Health & Medical Assisting Services Colleges by State

-Explore the best allied health & medical assisting services schools for a specific state in the New England region.
+Explore the best allied health & medical assisting services colleges for a specific state in the New England region.

 State | Degrees Awarded |